aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Compilation_-_Warning_Round.rst

      - In a developer system same as Warning_handle, in a deployment system same as Off

 **Note**

-*	Warning round tolerance is the tolerance used on integrality; if the absolute difference between a fractional value and its rounded value is less than this tolerance, then that value is considered to be integer.
+*	The option **Warning Round Tolerance** specifies the tolerance used on integrality; if the absolute difference between a fractional value and its rounded value is less than this tolerance, then that value is considered to be integer.
-*	With the option Maximal Number of Warnings Reported you can set the maximal number of warnings that are shown in errors/warnings and message window.
+*	With the option **Maximal Number of Warnings Reported** you can set the maximal number of warnings that are shown in errors/warnings and message window.

 **Learn more about**